 For making your own pattern you have to measure the parts accurately.
 Divide big parts in two; so they will fit on the parts of the jeans.
 Add an extra 1 cm (0.5 inches) for the seam allowance; this is explained in the video above (dotted lines in the pictures).

 Cut out the patterns.
 Cut off the legs of the trousers and cut the legs open.

 2. Put the pattern on the denim material.
 Be sure to place the pattern parts on the grain line.
-The horizontal line of the fabric.
+The vertical line of the fabric.
 This is very important!
-Draw the pattern on the textile with tailor's chalk and cut out the pattern parts.
+Draw the pattern on the textile with a tailor's chalk and cut out the parts.